emqx/cloud-docs/en_US/deployments/blacklist.md

 The blacklist is used to prohibit client connections from being matched and is suitable for restricting a small number of clients.
 The control of the blacklist will expire after the validity period.

 ::: tip
-The blacklist function only applies to Dedicated deployments.
+The blacklist function only applies to Dedicated and Premium deployments.
 :::

 From the left-navigation menu of EMQX Platform Console, selet **Access Control** -> **Blacklist**.
 Click **+ Add** on the top right to add a client to the blacklist.